 Most pinterest courses are the same old tips stuffed together in a pretty format on a well-formatted website being sold for a crazy $200.
 You buy a book like that and wind up regretting it because NOTHING improves.

-Potpiegirl's no BS approach and $57 price tag is a lot more trustworthy.
-Here is some of the stuff her ebook covers:
+Pinteresting Stratgies' no BS approach and $47 price tag is a lot more trustworthy.

-I highly recommend taking the course if you are looking for an all-in-one course to help you make sales.
+I highly recommend taking the course if you are looking for an all-in-one to help you boost your traffic.

 3. Create Great Pinterest Boards